spsforks/QB64-Wiki/Controller-Devices.md

 > :: [_AXIS](_AXIS)(1) returns the horizontal axis position in normal movement mode only.
 > :: [_AXIS](_AXIS)(2) returns the vertical axis position in normal movement mode only.

-<center>Program window pointer AXIS values change from 0 at the center to -1 or + 1 values at the window borders.</center>
+Program window pointer AXIS values change from 0 at the center to -1 or + 1 values at the window borders.

 >  [_LASTBUTTON](_LASTBUTTON)(2) will normally return 3 buttons when mouse has a center or scroll wheel button.